flutter/website/src/desktop/index.md

 #### MSIX packaging

-[MSIX][], Microsoft Windows' application package format, provides a modern packaging experience to all Windows apps.
+[MSIX][], the new Windows application package format, provides a modern packaging format and installer.
-This format can either be used to ship applications to Microsoft Windows' Apps store, or you can distribute application installers directly.
+This format can either be used to ship applications to the Microsoft Store on Windows, or you can distribute app installers directly.

 The easiest way to create an MSIX distribution for a Flutter project is to use the